vishwa2001911/Chill-Zone_mini-project/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is under the MIT License.